Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 * A database object appears in the reference schema but no corresponding object has been identified in the target database.
 * A database object appears in the target schema but no corresponding object has been identified in the reference database.

 One advantage of the Schema Differencing Tool differencing over traditional diff tool comparisons is that an index is not recognized by the exact text appearing in a dump.
 Instead it is identified by which table the index belongs to, which columns are indexed and in what order.
 If an index has the expected name and belongs to the correct table but has the wrong columns, or the correct columns in the wrong order, then differences will be reported.
 Or conversely, if the correct table has an index with the correct columns in the correct order, but has the wrong index name, then this will be reported.
 The name can be ignored during comparisons (useful for auto-generated index names) or can be taken into account.
 Part of the task of producing reference schema files is to specify this behavior using `DbValidator` objects, which are explained in the following sections.

-**Index related example**

-Supposing we have the following index defined in the reference schema:
+For example, suppose we have the following index defined in the reference schema:

 |Index name|`permission_id`|
 |Parent table|`alf_access_control_entry`|